jbi35/CarND-Path-Planning-Project/ModelDocumentation.md

 # Model Documentation
-Self-Driving Car Engineer Nanodegree Program

 ## Introduction and Overall Code Structure

-The path planner implemented for this project contains basically two classes, the VehicleController class and the TrajectoryGenerator class.
-All general purpose utility and helper functions have been implemented/moved into utils.cpp to reduced clutter in main.cpp.
+The path planner implemented for this project contains essentially two classes, the VehicleController class and the TrajectoryGenerator class.
+All general purpose utility and helper functions have been implemented/moved into utils.cpp to reduce clutter in main.cpp.

-While the TrajectoryGenerator is responsible for the generation of smooth, drivable trajectories for the ego vehicle, the VehicleController essentially governs the behavior of the ego vehicle and decides whether to change lanes, keep cruising near the speed limit, or slow down because the traffic ahead moves at a lower speed.
-Once the VehicleController has decided what to do, it calls the TrajectoryGenerator to generate a suitable trajectory for the desired behavior.
+While the TrajectoryGenerator class is responsible for the generation of smooth, drivable trajectories for the ego vehicle, the VehicleController class essentially governs the behavior of the ego vehicle and decides whether to change lanes, keep cruising near the speed limit, or slow down because the traffic ahead moves at a lower speed.
+Once the vehicle controller has decided what to do, it calls the trajectory generator to generate a suitable trajectory for the desired behavior.

 In the following two sections, I will briefly outline the concepts and rational behind the implemented path planner.